Domestic partnership in Oregon

+Oregon has registered domestic partnerships between same-sex couples since 2008 and has expanded the law to begin registering partnerships between opposite-sex couples in 2024.

 In April and May 2007, following a previous attempt in 2005, the Oregon state legislature passed legislation to make virtually all of the rights afforded by the state to married couples available to same-sex couples.
 The status is referred to in Oregon law as a domestic partnership, avoiding the use of the terms marriage or civil union.
 Governor Ted Kulongoski signed the bill on May 9, 2007.
 While January 1, 2008 was the date the statute would have taken effect, a court challenge had delayed its implementation.
 It was resolved on February 1, 2008, and the law went into effect that day, with registrations beginning on February 4, 2008.